CourseArc’s Core Values

-Like most professionals involved in the development of learning solutions, Katie Egan started her career as a dedicated teacher.
-As she progressed in her career as an educator, she realized that she could have the greatest impact on the lives of students by empowering other teachers to integrate better methods and technologies in their classrooms.
-20 years later, Katie has been responsible for countless successful course development efforts, having a significant impact on students and organizations.
+Katie Egan is the Chief Executive Officer and co-founder of CourseArc.
+Like many professionals involved in the development of learning solutions, Katie Egan started her career as a dedicated teacher.
+As she progressed in her career as an educator, she realized that she could have the greatest impact on the lives of students by empowering educators to integrate better methods and technologies in their classrooms.
+Twenty years later, Katie has been responsible for countless successful course development efforts, having a significant impact on students and organizations.

-Together, Katie and Bethany have been bringing innovative solutions that combine instructional design best practices with cutting edge technical development.
+Katie and Bethany have since worked together to bring innovative solutions that combine instructional design best practices with cutting-edge technical development.

-Katie and Bethany are passionate about encouraging young girls to code and embrace technology.
-Katie is the co-founder of HowGirlsCode, a nonprofit, which offers after school technology programs for elementary school aged girls.
-Bethany regularly speaks to and mentors young girls about the opportunities available to women in technology.
-Both volunteer each summer at the Mind, Body, and Coding camp offered at UMBC for elementary school girls.
+To address the gender gaps in STEM fields, Katie and Bethany are passionate about encouraging young girls to code and embrace technology.
+Katie is the co-founder of HowGirlsCode, a nonprofit, which offers after-school technology programs for elementary school-aged girls.
+Bethany regularly delivers speeches and mentors young girls on the topic of opportunities available to women in technology.
+Katie and Bethany volunteer each summer at the Mind, Body, and Coding camp offered at UMBC for elementary school girls.